Luna Steelheart

 Connor McDonald: I like that.
 So, do you remember your first time in drag?

 Connor McDonald: That’s very inspiring.
-So, how did your friends and family feel about drag or did you care what they think?
+So, how did your friends and family feel about drag?
+Or did you care what they think?

 Luna Steelheart: Say that last part again?